mtumilowicz/terraform-basics-modules-workshop/README.md

         * construction of the Resource Graph (DAG)
         * plan execution
         * communication with plugins over RPC
+        * contains language interpreter, the CLI and how to interact with providers
+            * doesn't contain the code to interact with the API of the cloud providers to create resources
+            * that code is in providers, which be installed separately when invoking "terraform init"
     * plugins (providers and provisioners)
         * exposes an implementation for a specific service, such as AWS, or provisioner, such as bash
         * executed as a separate process and communicate with the main Terraform binary over an RPC interface